Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 In order for a relationship with a type 8 to thrive, their partner must be willing to meet their need for honesty, loyalty, and respect.
 Type 8s also appreciate a partner who is willing to stand up for themselves and speak their mind, rather than being passive or submissive.
 It is important for type 8s to recognize the impact their strong personality can have on their partner and to strive for balance and compromise in their relationship.

 Type 8s may struggle with vulnerability and may need to work on expressing their emotions and allowing themselves to be vulnerable with their partner.
 They may also need to work on recognizing and respecting their partner's emotions and perspective, rather than dismissing them in favor of their own.
 With effort and communication, a relationship with a type 8 can be deeply fulfilling and loving.
-[More on type 8](/blog/enneagram/8)
+[More on type 8](/blog/enneagram/enneagram-type-8)

-### Type 9 - The Peacemaker
+### Enneagram Type 9 in Relationships

 Enneagram Type 9, also known as the "Peacemaker," is a gentle and easygoing personality type that values harmony and peaceful interactions.
 Nines are known for their empathetic and compassionate nature and their ability to see things from multiple perspectives.